-The ICT AMP covers a 10 year period and will be reviewed annually.
+The ICT AMP 2024/25 to 2033/34 covers a 10 year period and will be reviewed annually.

-An internal review will be conducted annually and endorsed by the City's Executive Leadership Team (ELT) with a full review every four years for the approval of Council, as per the Asset Management Policy (2019).
-The Asset Management Plan review will inform the annual review of the LTFP/Budget process as part of the integrated planning and reporting framework.
+An internal review will be conducted annually and endorsed by the City's Executive Leadership Team (ELT), the outcomes will be presented to Council as per the Asset Management Policy (2024).
+The Asset Management Plan and the supporting forward capital works program informs the annual review of the LTFP/Budget process as part of the integrated planning and reporting framework.